awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *AWS CloudFormation compatibility*: This property is passed directly to the `[ImageConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-imageconfig)` property of an `AWS::Lambda::Function` resource\.

  `ImageUri`   <a name="sam-function-imageuri"></a>
 The URI of the Amazon Elastic Container Registry \(Amazon ECR\) repository for the Lambda function's container image\.
+This property only applies if the `PackageType` property is set to `Image`, otherwise it is ignored\.
 For more information, see [Using container images with Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html) in the *AWS Lambda Developer Guide*\.
+**Note**: If the `PackageType` property is set to `Image`, then either `ImageUri` is required, or you must or you must build your application with necessary `Metadata` entries in the AWS SAM template file\.
+For more information, see [Building applications](serverless-sam-cli-using-build.md)\.
 *Type*: String
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[ImageUri](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-imageuri)` property of the `AWS::Lambda::Function` `Code` data type\.

  `InlineCode`   <a name="sam-function-inlinecode"></a>
 The Lambda function code that is written directly in the template\.
+This property only applies if the `PackageType` property is set to `Zip`, otherwise it is ignored\.
-**Note**: Either `CodeUri` or `InlineCode` is required\.
+**Note**: If the `PackageType` property is set to `Zip` \(defult\), then one of `CodeUri` or `InlineCode` is required\.
 *Type*: String
 *Required*: Conditional
 *AWS CloudFormation compatibility*: This property is passed directly to the `[ZipFile](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html#cfn-lambda-function-code-zipfile)` property of the `AWS::Lambda::Function` `Code` data type\.